Teaching Commons > Teaching Guides > Technology > Desire2Learn > Tools > Content > Set Dates and Restrict Availability

-Setting a date on a Content module displays when a module is available, will become unavailable, or will be due.
-Any dates set will be displayed beneath the module title in the Content area, and the module name and set date(s) will display on the Calendar widget on the Course Homepage.
+Dates for a Content module specify when a module is available for access, will become unavailable from access, or when its expected completion is due.
+Any dates set will be displayed beneath the module title, and the module name and set date(s) will also display on the Calendar widget on the Course Homepage.

 Setting Start Dates and End Dates at the module level controls the access of not only the module, but also all of the topics within that module.

-To hide a module from student view, set its status to Draft.
-This will conceal the module and all of its topics completely invisible to students.
+To hide a module from student view, set its status to Hidden.
+This will conceal the module and make all of its topics completely invisible to students.